wishcordx/wishcordai/BARRY-INTEGRATION-COMPLETE.md

 ## Success! 🎉

-Barry is now fully integrated and ready to help your users navigate WishCord!
+Barry is now fully integrated and ready to help your users navigate WCordAI!